 (* The assurance levels SESIP 1-SESIP5 were previously labelled SESIP1, 1+, 2, 2+ and 3 in SESIP v1.2 and ITP1-3 in SESIP v1.0.
 This definitive labelling of assurance levels as SESIP1-SESIP5 has been confirmed with all parties currently active within the SESIP community and will not change further!
 The decision to finally adopt SESIP1-SESIP5 was taken on the basis that they closely link to the AVA_VAN levels specified in the Common Criteria)

 TrustCB is working with the following licensed lab for the SESIP scheme:

 - Brightsight B.V.
 (Delft, The Netherlands and Barcelona, Spain)

-TrustCB has awarded the following labs with Candidate status, reflecting that confidence in the lab’s technical competence to perform MIFARE evaluations, while full Licensing is pending:
+TrustCB has awarded the following labs with Candidate status, reflecting that confidence in the lab’s technical competence to perform SESIP evaluations, while full Licensing is pending: